maiaheffernan/maiaheffernan.github.io/_posts/2026-04-12-Velocity-and-water-quality-each-mooring-each-lap.md

 <figure>
   <img src="/_figures/lap3_EastWest_allmooringsSubplots_LINKED.png" alt="Description of image">
   <figcaption>Figure 14.
 Average velocity profiles from 5 nearest readings for each mooring location.
-Shaded region shows standard deviation around the mean.</figcaption>
+Shaded region shows standard deviation around the mean.
+Note that the timestamp for WWN and WWS is the same because this was the closest reading to both of these locations.</figcaption>
 </figure>

 **North/South**